 - And simply made the minimum payment each month

 - Then couldn’t afford the eventual higher payment

 Most borrowers select the option ARM for the minimum payment option, otherwise known as the negative amortization option.
 The minimum payment option allows a borrower to pay monthly mortgage payments that are significantly less than the actual interest rate.

 The minimum payment on most option ARM programs is 1% fully amortized.
 It seems like a great deal, but every time the borrower elects to makes the minimum payment, the difference between the minimum payment and the interest-only payment is tacked onto the balance of the loan.

 A borrower can pay the minimum payment until the loan balance reaches 110-115% of the original loan balance, depending upon the rules of the issuing bank or mortgage lender.
 This allows the typical borrower to pay the minimum payment for roughly the first five years of the life of the loan.

 After the borrower reaches 110-115% of the original loan balance (110-115 LTV), they will lose the minimum payment option, leaving them with the three remaining payment options.
 After ten years from the start of the loan, the interest-only option typically goes away as well, and the borrower must pay using one of the two remaining payment options.

-Typical option arm programs do not have any caps aside from the lifetime cap of say 9.95%, though the minimum payment generally increases 7.5% each year until it is no longer an available option.
+Typical option ARM programs do not have any caps aside from the lifetime cap of say 9.95%, and the minimum payment generally increases 7.5% each year until it is no longer an available option.

 The only saving grace to this program is housing appreciation and leverage.
 While the market was hot, real estate investors were using option-arms to keep cash in their pockets, banking on appreciation until they resold the home years, or even months later.